 - Hold a valid and unrestricted license to practice medicine in the United States or its territories or in Canada and submit copies of all licenses.
 License(s) must include date of expiration.

 - Submit current curriculum vitae which includes medical school experiences and degrees earned in chronological order.

-- All U.S. physicians must do a self-Query of the national Practitioner Data Bank and submit a sealed (unopened envelope) copy of the report as part of the application process.
-The report need not be submitted with the application but must be provided in order for the applicant to be approved to take the written examination.
+- U.S. physicians must do a self-query of the National Practitioner Data Bank and submit a sealed (unopened envelope) copy of the report as part of the application process.
 For information on performing a self-query of the Bank, go to the website www.npdb-hipdb.hrsa.gov for information.All Canadian physicians must request and submit a testament statement from each province in which a license is held, verifying that there have been no disciplinary actions against the applicant.

 - Payment of appropriate fees.
 To view the fee schedule, click here.

 The BCIM recommends that the applicant keep a copy of all application documents submitted to the ABPS.